yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-deployment-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [deployment](../resources/windowsupdates-deployment.md) object in the response body.
+If successful, this method returns a `202 Accepted` response code and an updated [deployment](../resources/windowsupdates-deployment.md) object in the response body.

 ## Examples